 The Ph.D. degree is a research degree, and research is the main educational activity.
 Some students come to Yale the summer before matriculation, in order to sample a research group, but final pairing of students with research groups occurs during the first year.
 The graduate program begins in late August with a 2-week orientation to Yale, teaching, and the areas of chemistry within the department.
 Students take classes and teach, and also prepare independent proposals to exercise their creativity and scientific rigor.
 However, the focus of the degree is a Ph.D. dissertation on research, as part of a research group under the leadership of a faculty member who guides and educates through research.

-Detailed description of the graduate program, rules and policies is available in the Graduate Student Handbook for Chemistry.
+Detailed description of the graduate program, rules and policies is available on the Useful Links webpage.